Water Natuurlijk

 Water Natuurlijk (lit.
 'Water Naturally' or 'Water Of Course') is a political party in the Netherlands that focuses exclusively on water board politics.
 The party received the highest number of votes in the 2008, 2015 and 2019 water board elections.

 History

 Water Natuurlijk was founded in 2008 by a number of environmental and recreational organizations.
 The party aims to improve water quality to ensure the well-being and safety of humans, animals and plants.
-The party is endorsed by Democrats 66 and GroenLinks, who refrain from participating in water board elections.
+The party is endorsed by Democrats 66, GroenLinks and Volt Netherlands, who refrain from participating in water board elections.